This document specifies the I2P blockfile file format and the tables in the hostsdb.blockfile used by the Blockfile Naming Service [NAMING].

 The tables created and used by the BlockfileNamingService are as follows.
 The maximum number of entries per span is 16.

-"%%__INFO__%%" is the master database skiplist with String/Properties key/value entries containing only one entry:
+"%%__INFO__%%" is the main database skiplist with String/Properties key/value entries containing only one entry:

 a Properties (UTF-8 String/String Map), serialized as a [Mapping]: